 Dolomite Mountains Guides create unique and active outdoor experiences in Northern Italy’s Dolomites and beyond!
 They craft the ultimate custom adventures for people who demand stylish, low-impact programs with outstanding quality and value.
-As one of the only local Italian tour operators here, the company has the local knowledge and expertise unlike any other, providing an authentic experience as you take in the local culture.

 Our guide, Ivan was excellent.
 He managed a group of differing ages and fitness levels very well and was always interested and interesting.

 They planned the perfect hike for us.
 We had no idea what to expect, but the team provided everything we’d ever need as well as answered our dozens of questions.
 The trip was perfect and seamless.
 The service of the team, the rifugios, the transportation, everything exceeded our expectations.
 Thank you so much for a wonderful adventure through the Dolomites!!

 Expert professional guides who truly care about their clients.